fateloli/MudaeFarm/README.md

 Note: Legacy versions of MudaeFarm supported the excluding bracket notation like `is the order a rabbit? (excluding: chino kafuu)`.
 This was not very flexible, and is not supported by current versions of MudaeFarm, so you must use JSON objects instead.

-### `#bot-channels`
+### `#command-channels`

-This channel contains a list of channels in which MudaeFarm should roll and claim.
+This channel contains a list of channels in which MudaeFarm should [do rolls and other commands].
 Rules:

 - Send channel ID only.
 This can be retrieved by enabling Discord developer mode and right-clicking on a channel.

 If MudaeFarm recognizes the ID, it will indicate success by replacing the message with a tagged channel.

+### `#claim-channels`

+This channel contains a list of channels in which MudaeFarm should [watch for claims and reacts].
+Rules:

+- Send channel ID only.
+This can be retrieved by enabling Discord developer mode and right-clicking on a channel.

+If MudaeFarm recognizes the ID, it will indicate success by replacing the message with a tagged channel.

+- Generally, any channel ID put into #command-channels should be repeated here but not all channels here should be repeated in #command-channels.

 ### `#claim-replies`